vatlab/vat-docs/content/Documentation/vtools_commands/import.md

 {{% notice tip %}}
-*   Sample names could be changed using command `vtools admin --rename_samples` after they are imported.
+Sample names could be changed using command `vtools admin --rename_samples` after they are imported.
+{{% /notice %}}

+{{% notice tip %}}
-*   If genotypes for samples are stored in separate files (e.g. chromosome by chromosome), they will be imported as separate samples.
+If genotypes for samples are stored in separate files (e.g. chromosome by chromosome), they will be imported as separate samples.
 If proper sample names are provided, samples with the same names (and belong to the same physical sample) could be merged using command `vtools admin --merge_samples`.
 {{% /notice %}}

 <details><summary> Examples: import a list variants and create a sample without genotype</summary>